 f.
 Student has been attending your home school program but would like to enroll full-time at your school.

 This student will require two enrollment records in one school year.
-The first should show them as exiting home school and the second will show the in-person enrollment.
+The first should show them as exiting home school and the second will show the traditional enrollment.

-show them as exiting home school and the second will show the in-person enrollment.
+show them as exiting home school and the second will show the traditional enrollment.